JeanBarriere/database/README.md

 access for the `storyscript` database in `pg_hba.conf`.
 Add the following line to `pg_hba.conf`:
 ```
-host	storyscript			all				samenet					md5
+host	storyscript			all				samenet					trust
 ```

 **Note 1**: `samenet` matches any address in any subnet that the server is directly connected to (which includes the Kubernetes network).

-**Note 2**: You need to create a password for the user accessing the database (this is a Postgres requirement)